How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 Eligibility for an Offer in Compromise requires meeting several general requirements.
 All your tax returns must be filed, and you should have received a tax bill for the included tax debt.
 Any required estimated tax payments for the current tax year must also be made.
 A valid tax filing extension is necessary if applying for an OIC for the current tax year.

 For business owners, the requirements extend to ensuring that all required federal tax deposits are current for the current and two preceding quarters.
-All required estimated tax payments must also be made.
+All required estimated tax payments must also be made, and many taxpayers rely on specialized accounting services for small businesses to stay compliant.

 One important note: if you’re currently in an open bankruptcy proceeding, you are ineligible to apply for an OIC.